GVancauwenberghe/gvancauwenberghe.github.io/_pages/projects.md

 **<ins>2029 - 2021</ins>   ELISE Knowledge Transfer II : Location Interoperability for Digital Transformation  _(European Commission –   DG DIGIT  & Joint Research Centre)_ -**
 **Senior Expert:** Development of vocabulary of geo-ICT skills, revision of EULF Blueprint, execution of rapid studies on various topics

-**<ins>2019 - 2019</ins>   Copernicus Service Component R&D needs collection and analysis for Horizon Europe and stakeholder consultation _(European Commission –   DG GROW)_ -**
+**<ins>2029 - 2021</ins>   ELISE Knowledge Transfer: Location Interoperability for Digital Transformation  _(European Commission –   DG DIGIT  & Joint Research Centre)_ -**
-**Senior Expert:** Data collection via desk research and interviews, identification and classification of Copernicus R&D needs, stakeholder engagement via workshops
+**Senior Expert:** Development of vocabulary of geo-ICT skills, revision of EULF Blueprint, execution of rapid studies on various topics

-**<ins>2020 - 2024</ins>   DIS4SME -  Data Interoperability Skills for SMEs _(European Commission –   Digital Europe Programme)_ -**
+**<ins>2018 - 2022</ins>   EO4GEO - Towards an innovative strategy for skills development and capacity building in the space and geo-information sector to support Copernicus user uptake _(European Commission –   Erasmus+ Sector Skills Alliance)_ -**
-**Senior researcher:** Analysis of the offer of training on location data interoperability and design and implementation of new training activities
+**Senior Researcher:** Preparation of EO/GI sector skills strategy, analysis of skills need and mismatch, review of SDI/EO research, development of Body of Knowledge, design of governance model

 **<ins>2020 - 2024</ins>   DIS4SME -  Data Interoperability Skills for SMEs _(European Commission –   Digital Europe Programme)_ -**
 **Senior researcher:** Analysis of the offer of training on location data interoperability and design and implementation of new training activities